Find More Birds

 We have no problem telling you exactly where we hunted last week because there are more good places to hunt game birds in this region than there are bird hunters left in the state.
 So we cover what we believe are the four best areas in the region in broad terms -- the Mojave National Preserve, the Red Mountain region, the West Mojave, and the Carrizo Plain.
 But then we talk about specifics within these areas -- including specific canyons and water sources in those canyon.
 We know your secret spot and 15 places nearby you probably don't know about.

-This year's seminars will be a three hours long and cover all of the usual detailed where-to-go material for quail and chukar, but they also have segments on scouting and correct use of calls.
-Dove information will also be provided.
+My seminars will again be a three hours long and cover all of the usual detailed where-to-go material for quail and chukar, but they also have segments on scouting and correct use of calls.
+Dove information will also be provided on the seminars held before Sept.
+1.

 Saturday, July 13 - 9 a.m. to Noon at Mike Raahauge's Shooting Enterprises, Corona.